SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 most blessed adherents to become the Reborn, also known as

 Elder Things.
-She exists to facilitate Mythos invasion into
+She exists to facilitate Mythos invasion into any place where intelligent life arises, given these places serve as havens for their greatest rivals: the Elder Gods.

 Goats of the Mother.
-Transfigured to become more goat than

-any place where intelligent life arises, given these places

-human, these creatures were thought to enter communion

-serve as havens for their greatest rivals: the Elder Gods.

-with Mormo, their frenzied attacksguidedby the god.
-Many

-The mind of Mormo is impossible to fathom, and she does

-worshipers of Mormowould join battle wearing terrifyinggoat

-notengage in plotting and scheming as mortals understand

-masks and hides to present the appearance of being Reborn even
+Transfigured to become more goat than human, these creatures were thought to enter communion with Mormo, their frenzied attacks guided by the god.
+Many worshipers of Mormo would join battle wearing terrifying goat masks and hides to present the appearance of being Reborn even when they had not in fact received this blessing.

-it.
-She does not display the same degree of active will as her

-when they had notin fact received this blessing.

-frequent ally, Nyarlathotep, and she rarely bestows messages or prophecies, though dreams of ill-omen are attributed
+The mind of Mormo is impossible to fathom, and she does not engage in plotting and scheming as mortals understand it.
+She does not display the same degree of active will as her frequent ally, Nyarlathotep, and she rarely bestows messages or prophecies, though dreams of ill-omen are attributed to her.

-ANCIENT FERTILITY CULTS

-to her.
 Her power manifests in the spawning of monstrous horrors, in the spread of fungal lifeforms and disease, and her favor is shown by being spared when her children begin